 - You might gain promotion to be an Accident and Emergency Team Leader or PTS (Patient Transfer Service) manager.

-The Scottish Government has committed over the next five years to train 1,000 new paramedics, with over 200 new paramedics trained in 2016, as part of the first phase.
-The new paramedics will be recruited from existing ambulance technician staff, whose places will be filled by recruiting 200 new technicians.
+The Scottish Government has committed to training 1,000 new paramedics by 2021.
+The new paramedics will be recruited from existing ambulance technician staff, whose places will be filled by recruiting new technicians.

 The following organisations may be able to provide further information.